stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 But there will be unanswered questions around sort of, you know, like, the whole thing around David's programming and all that sort of jazz, which again, you know, we have *vague* ideas about and we've got options.
 Which is nice!
-I like, I like writing it that way.
-I like to give us, sort of, options and then as you hone in on the reality it sort of becomes so.
+I like writing it that way.
+I like to give us, sort of, options and then, as you hone in on a reality, it sort of becomes so.

 #### BEN

 Yeah.
-Uh, so this is from ERK:
+So this is from ERK:

-> "Did you always know who would play Trexel and who would play David 7, and if not, how did you decide?"
+>"Did you always know who would play Trexel and who would play David 7, and if not, how did you decide?"

-No, we, we knew.
+No, we knew.

 #### TIM